 Hitchhiking Siberia: Hello, Irkutsk

 January 17, 2009.
 Sixth day on the road.
-Irkutsk was a matter of another day on the road now, and there was no need for us to hurry.
-It was 3:00 o’clock in the morning when Volodya, the driver, decided to pull over by the road police station to sleep.
+Reaching Irkutsk was a matter of just one more day on the road now, and there was no need for us to hurry.
+It was 3:00 o’clock in the morning when Volodya, the truck driver, decided to pull over by the road police station to sleep.
 Both of us were very tired and needed some rest.
 We slept for about 7 hours, and when we woke up it was snowing.
 Everything around us was white: the road, the vehicles parked along the road, the trees, and even the policemen.
 We boiled some water and made ourselves black tea.
 Biscuits made our small breakfast, which we enjoyed watching this white road movie running on the windshield.
 “We’re almost there.
 About 700 km left.
-Hopefully, by this evening we will be in Irkutsk already.
+Hopefully, by this evening we will be in Irkutsk.
 I know a good café 2-hour drive from here, we’ll have a proper breakfast there.
-Biscuits are just not enough when you’re in Siberia,” said the driver.
+Biscuits are not enough when you’re in Siberia,” said the driver.
 He started the engine, and the red Freightliner slowly moved.

 The café Volodya mentioned was a beautiful Russian-styled wooden house surrounded by a snowy forest – a scene from a fairy tale.
 “This place is great, and the food here is delicious,” said the driver as we walked in.
 Turned out almost all the dishes they served contained meat.
 It was getting harder to find vegetarian food at the roadside cafés as I traveled further east.
 The ladies who worked here were stunned when I told them I don’t eat meat.

 “You don’t eat meat at all?
 How come you’re still alive?” asked one of them.